pluswerk/mail_logger/Readme.md

 # +Pluswerk TYPO3 extension: Mail Logger

-This is an TYPO3 extension with three mail functions:
+This is an TYPO3 extension with some mail functions:
 1. [E-mail logging](#1-e-mail-logging)
 2. [E-mail templates](#2-e-mail-templates)
 3. [E-mail debugging](#3-e-mail-debugging)